The Best Middle Eastern Restaurants In Sydney

 From boozy brunches to banquet dinners, book your spot at the best Middle Eastern restaurants in Sydney.

-Every so often we notice a trend in Sydney’s dining scene.
-Sometimes it’s fleeting, but other times it sticks.
-And this is one guide that falls into the first category.
-Over the past few months, we’ve seen stacks of new venue openings championing the best of Middle Eastern eats.
+Trends in Sydney’s food scene come and go, but some have a lasting impact.
+Lately, Middle Eastern cuisine is taking centre stage with a wave of new venue openings championing the best of Middle Eastern eats.
 So, we thought we’d give you a handy guide to the best Middle Eastern restaurants in Sydney.

 AALIA, CBD

 AALIA has an Arabian soul that embodies refined Middle Eastern food in another light compared to ESCA Group’s sister restaurant, Nour.
-Executive Chef Paul Farag has a wealth of experience which has led him into detailing the finest techniques on the menu at AALIA.
+Executive Chef Paul Farag has a wealth of experience which has led him to detail the finest techniques on the menu at AALIA.
+The cocktail menu includes ingredients from the kitchen such as halva, turmeric and tamarind to complement the restaurant’s dishes.
 Find out more here.

 Baharat, Barangaroo